MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -QuarantinePurgeItemsAfterDelay
-Remove specified number of days to keep items in the Quarantine folder.
+Indicates that the cmdlet removes specified number of days to keep items in the Quarantine folder.

 ```yaml
 Type: SwitchParameter